 Autism isn’t just “blue.”
 It’s a spectrum.
-Except that nobody’s including the pink.
-Talk about autism and you’re talking about men and boys.
-Aside from the more “classic” story of my friend and colleague, Dr. Temple Grandin, there is no girl talk.
+Except that almost nobody’s including the pink.
+Talk about autism and you’re usually talking about men and boys.
+Too often, there is no girl talk.
 No from-the-inside-out women’s perspective.
 The girls are barely visible.
-The women are missing.
-Which means that I am missing.
+The women are afterthoughts.
+Too often, I am a token.
 And my daughter is invisible.

 And that’s not good for anyone.
 The impact of mis- and under-indentification is SERIOUS (read: eating disorders, self-harm, dating violence….big, bad, avoidable stuff).